AmitPhulera/sails-dynamodb-v1/README.md

 ## Configuring Models

+SailsJS creates an archive models by default, it is recommended that you disable it by setting 'archiveModelIdentity' property to false in config/models.js

+And sails appends three default keys as id, createdAt and updatedAt in each and every model you define.
+If you want to disable those fields they can be removed from 'attributes' key in config/models.js

 ### Types

 Since sails from version 1 supports only 4 types i.e string,number,json and boolean, so to accomodate all the types we have to use combination of columnType key and type key in models to set attribute's type.